ccheptea/beautiful-jekyll/_posts/2019-10-04-deduce-how-to-reduce.md

   all indices of an element in an array.
 ---

-JavaScript is a mess.
-There are countless articles on the web about how peculiar or counter intuitive some aspects of this language are.
+JavaScript, [the most popular programming language in the world](https://insights.stackoverflow.com/survey/2019#technology), is a mess.
+There are many article (or [repositories](http://bit.ly/wtfjavascript)) on the web about how peculiar or counter-intuitive some aspects of this language are.
 But as much as you may hate it, you have to admit it is a handy tool if you want to quickly build a small project, prove some code works, or simply have some fun.
-Actually, I think most people love the language, but are too cool or sophisticated to admit it.
-I use it a lot for solving algorithmic problems from websites such as HackerRank or ProjectEuler.
+I think most of its critics loved the language at some point in their lives, but are now too cool or sophisticated to admit it.
+I, personally, use it a lot for solving algorithmic problems from websites such as HackerRank or ProjectEuler.

 But even if JavaScript is so widely and wildly used, sometimes it feels incomplete and forces you to break a function chain or implement a basic functionality from the ground up.
 Here are four functions that I wish were readily available in JavaScript.
 I will provide usage examples and possible implementations for each of them.

 ## Array.distinct()

 Do a simple search on how to get the distinct values in a collection in JavaScript and you will find plenty of results from StackOverflow to blogs and tutorials.
-There is not doubt this is a commonly needed functionality.
+There is no doubt this is a commonly needed functionality.
 So, why isn't it built-in?
-Kotlin, for instance has two distinct methods: `distinct` and `distinctby`.
+Kotlin, for instance, has two distinct methods: `distinct` and `distinctby`.
 The latter allows you to get distinct elements by a specific property.

-Here's how I see the distinct method in JavaScript.
+Here's how I see the `.distinct()` method in JavaScript.

 ### Usage